dexalex84/get-currency-rates/README.md

 ## Get currencies from specific HTML page and store it to PostgreSQL DB with time interval

-This is simple console application made in learning purpose
+This is simple console application made for educational purposes

 ## What it actually do?